cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 The recommended way of deploying a Liberty server is to use the `./bin/server package myServer --include=usr` command from your Liberty installation and export your `usr` directory including your application.
-The buildpack will detect the server.xml in the server definitions contained within the package and proceed to modify them.
+If you execute `cf push --path="myServer.zip"` from the server directory of your application (e.g. `/usr/servers/myServer`) then the buildpack will detect the server.xml in the server definitions contained within the package and proceed to modify them.

 ### Server Directory Push
-If you execute a `cf push` from the server directory of your application (e.g. `/usr/servers/myServer`) then the buildpack will detect the server.xml in this directory and proceed to modify it.
+If you execute `cf push` from the server directory of your application (e.g. `/usr/servers/myServer`) then the buildpack will detect the server.xml in this directory and proceed to modify it.